NISS-CANSSI Collaborative Data Science Webinar: Opportunities for Statisticians in AI Education

 About the Speakers

 Dr. Tian Zheng is Professor of Statistics at Columbia University.
 In her research, she develops novel methods for exploring and understanding patterns in complex data from different application domains such as biology, psychology, climate modeling, etc. Her research has been recognized by the 2008 Outstanding Statistical Application Award from the American Statistical Association (ASA), the Mitchell Prize from ISBA, and a Google research award.
 She became a Fellow of the American Statistical Association in 2014, a Fellow of the Institute of Mathematical Statistics in 2022, and a Fellow of the American Association for the Advancement of Science in 2024.
 From 2017 to 2020, she served as Associate Director for Education at the Columbia Data Science Institute.
 From 2019 to 2025, she was chair of the Department of Statistics at Columbia.
 Professor Zheng is the recipient of the 2017 Columbia Presidential Award for Outstanding Teaching.
 In 2021, she was recognized with a Lenfest Distinguished Columbia Faculty Award, which honors the excellence of faculty as teachers and mentors of both undergraduate and graduate students.
+See Profile

 Dr. Nick Horton is Beitzel Professor of Technology and Society (Statistics and Data Science) at Amherst College.
 He served as the editor of the Journal of Statistics and Data Science Education, was co-PI of the NSF-funded Data Science Corps Wrangle/Analyze/Visualize project, chaired the Committee of Presidents of Statistical Societies, co-chaired of the National Academies Committee on Applied and Theoretical Statistics, and chaired the National Academies Consensus Study on Data and Computing Competencies for K-12.
 Nick has published more than 200 papers and books and is a Fellow of the American Statistical Association, the Institute for Mathematical Statistics, and the American Association for the Advancement of Science.
+See Profile

 About the Moderator

-Collaborative Data Science Web S
+About the NISS-CANSSI Collaborative Data Science Web Series:

 The NISS-CANSSI Collaborative Data Science initiative that the National Institute of Statistical Sciences (NISS) in collaboration with the Canadian Statistical Sciences Institute (CANSSI) brings together experts from various fields to tackle complex data challenges through interdisciplinary teamwork and innovative methodologies.